 Angela Rayner on Thailand - South

 If you arrive at either of Bangkok's International airports on the first day of the tour you will be met there and transferred to our joining hotel.
 If you are arriving on another day or are not flying in please let us know so that we can help with arrangements.
 Full joining instructions will be given during the week before the tour begins.
-Typically though the group will meet the tour leader in the hotel lobby early evening (between 5 and 6) for a briefing drinks and dinner.
+Typically though the group will meet the tour leader in the hotel lobby early evening (between 5 and 6) for a briefing before heading out for dinner.

 As two weeks cycling holidays go cycling south Thailand is fairly easy.
-The route is to a large extent flat, although there are on or two days with undulations.
-It should be noted that there are three days with distance of between 90 and 110 KMS so it is not a ride for the complete novice.
+The route is to a large extent flat, although there are one or two days with undulations.
+It should be noted that there are three days with a distance of between 90 and 110 KMS, so it is not a ride for the complete novice.

 At PaintedRoads we hold firmly to the opinion that using your own bike, the bike on which you feel at home and comfortable is the finest way to enjoy a cycling adventure.